 - Aerobic Plate Count (APC)

 Standard Aerobic plate count test (SPC)/ Aerobic bacterial count test (APC)/ Total aerobic Microbial count (TAMC) test determines the total number of aerobic bacteria per ml or gram of the personal care or cosmetic product.
-This test gives you total count of bacteria present and does not give you information about pathogenic or non pathogenic bacteria.
+This test gives the total count of bacteria present and does not give you information about pathogenic or non pathogenic bacteria.

 It is a 48 to 72 hour test.
-This is a routine test, ordered on each lot manufactured of healthy, beauty, cosmetic, and personal care products.
+This is a routine test, ordered on each lot manufactured of health, beauty, cosmetic, and personal care products.

 - Yeast and Mold Count

-This test determines the total number of yeast and fungi per ml or gram of the personal care or cosmetic product.
+This test determines the total number of yeast and fungus per ml or gram of the personal care or cosmetic product.
 It is carried out for five days.

 *It is ordered along with the APC test (aerobic plate count).